davidlamyc/audio-hosting/README.md

 I endeavour to make more improvements to this application (including the below architecture diagram) before the 18th June 2025, including but not limited to the following:

 1. Analyse and implement the handling of various file formats (e.g. mp4/avi).
 Application currently only tested for mp3 format.
 2. Analyse and implement a more scalable file storage solution, as local storage will certainly not scale.
+(Not required)
-3. Improve architecture diagram, and suggest a truly production-ready architecture.
+3. Suggest production-ready architecture.
+(Done)
 4. Clean up as there is dead code

 Any suggestions or feedback are welcomed :smile: